zolantris/ValheimMods/src/ValheimRAFT/docs/ValheimRAFT_AutoDoc.md

 - Description: Set the underwater bubble color
 - Default Value: RGBA(0.000, 0.400, 0.400, 0.800)

-## Physics: Propulsion
+## Vehicle Physics

-### VehicleLand LockXZRotation
-- Description: Prevents XZ rotation on landvehicles DEBUG ONLY.
-Vehicles will always remain perfectly flat to horizon but this will limit upwards/downwards angular traversal
-- Default Value: False

-### VehicleLand WheelMass
-- Description: The weight per wheel of the vehicle.
-This will allow more traction, but could slow down the vehicle at higher values.
-Experimental only
-- Default Value: 200

-### LandVehicle WheelRadius
-- Description: Wheel radius.
-Larger wheels have more traction.
-But may be less realistic.
-- Default Value: 1

-### LandVehicle ShouldHideWheels
-- Description: Hides the wheel visual as wheels are not perfectly synced.
-- Default Value: False

-### LandVehicle ShouldSyncWheelPositions
-- Description: Toggles syncing of wheels to their actual collider position.
-Can cause desync with tracks.
-- Default Value: False

-### LandVehicle Suspension Distance
-- Description: Distance suspension distance between vehicle position and wheel position.
-Higher values push the vehicle up and make it more bouncy.
-- Default Value: 2.25

-### LandVehicle SuspensionSpring
-- Description: Suspension spring value.
-This will control how much the vehicle bounces when it drops.
-No suspension will be a bit jarring but high suspension can cause lots of screen jump.
-Ensure a higher SuspensionSpringDamper to fix the bounce continuing.
-- Default Value: 35000

-### LandVehicle SuspensionSpringDamper
-- Description: Suspension spring damper value.
-This will control how much the vehicle stops bouncing.
-Higher values must be supplied for higher suspension spring values.
-- Default Value: 1500

-### LandVehicle wheelSuspensionSpringTarget
-- Description: Suspension target.
-Between 0 and 1 it will determine the target spring position.
-This can allow for high suspension but also high targets
-- Default Value: 0.4

-### Rudder Back Speed
-- Description: Set the Back speed of rudder, this will apply with sails
-- Default Value: 1

-### Rudder Slow Speed
-- Description: Set the Slow speed of rudder, this will apply with sails
-- Default Value: 1

-### Rudder Half Speed
-- Description: Set the Half speed of rudder, this will apply with sails
-- Default Value: 0

-### Rudder Full Speed
-- Description: Set the Full speed of rudder, this will apply with sails
-- Default Value: 0

-### LandVehicle Back Speed
-- Description: Set the Back speed of land vehicle.
-- Default Value: 1

-### LandVehicle Slow Speed
-- Description: Set the Slow speed of land vehicle.
-- Default Value: 1

-### LandVehicle Half Speed
-- Description: Set the Half speed of land vehicle.
-- Default Value: 1

-### LandVehicle Full Speed
-- Description: Set the Full speed of land vehicle.
-- Default Value: 1

-### LandVehicle Turn Speed
-- Description: Turn speed for landvehicles.
-Zero is half the normal speed, 50% is normal speed, and 100% is double normal speed.
-- Default Value: 0.5

 ### LandVehicle Max Tread Width
 - Description: Max width the treads can expand to.
 Lower values will let you make motor bikes.
-This affects all vehicles though.
+This affects all vehicles.
+In future version there will be an individual config setting.
 - Default Value: 8

 ### LandVehicle Max Tread Length
 - Description: Max length the treads can expand to.
+In future version there will be an individual config setting.
 - Default Value: 20

 ### Vehicle CenterOfMassOffset
 - Description: Offset the center of mass by a percentage of vehicle total height.
 Should always be a positive number.
 Higher values will make the vehicle more sturdy as it will pivot lower.
 Too high a value will make the ship behave weirdly possibly flipping.
 0 will be the center of all colliders within the physics of the vehicle.
 100% will be 50% lower than the vehicle's collider.
 50% will be the very bottom of the vehicle's collider.
+In future version there will be an individual config setting.
 - Default Value: 0.65

-## Vehicle Physics

 ### flightDamping_3.2.0
 - Description: Controls how much the water pushes the boat upwards directly.
 This value may affect angular damping too.
 Recommended to keep the original value.
 But tweaking can remove or add additional jitter.
 Higher values likely will add more jitter.